maddsua/lambda/readme.md

 This example functions will return "hello darkness my old friend" with your user-agent below for any request that does not have `user=maddsua` search query.
 For requests that have, it will show different greeting.

-By the way, just run [test/main.cpp](test/main.cpp).
+By the way, just have a look at [demo/main.cpp](demo/main.cpp).
 It's easy as pie.

 ## Data types